 In FAU_GEN.1.1, the PP/ST author should select the level of auditable events called out in the audit section of other functional components included in the PP/ST. This level is one of the following: "minimum", "basic", "detailed" or "not specified".
+Assignment:

 In FAU_GEN.1.1, the PP/ST author should assign a list of other specifically defined auditable events to be included in the list of auditable events.
-The assignment may comprise none, or events that could be auditable events of a functional requirement that are of a higher audit level than requested in b), as well as the events generated through the use of a specified Application Programming Interface (API).
+The assignment may comprise none, or events that could be auditable events of a functional requirement that are of a higher audit level than requested in , as well as the events generated through the use of a specified Application Programming Interface (API).

 In FAU_GEN.1.2, the PP/ST author should assign, for each auditable events included in the PP/ST, either a list of other audit relevant information to be included in audit events records or none.

+546

+545

+548

+547

+Page 186 of 314

 FAU_GEN.2 User identity association

+User application notes

 This component addresses the requirement of accountability of auditable events at the level of individual user identity.
 This component should be used in addition to FAU_GEN.1 Audit data generation.

 There is a potential conflict between the audit and privacy requirements.
 For audit purposes it may be desirable to know who performed an action.
 The user may want to keep his/her actions to himself/herself and not be identified by other persons (e.g. a site with job offers).
 Or it might be required in the Organisational Security Policy that the identity of the users must be protected.
 In those cases the objectives for audit and privacy might contradict each other.
 Therefore if this requirement is selected and privacy is important, inclusion of the component user pseudonimity might be considered.
 Requirements on determining the real user name based on its pseudonym are specified in the privacy class.

+If the identity of the user has not yet been verified through authentication, in the instance of an invalid login the claimed user identity will be recorded as the user identity.

 C.4 Security audit analysis (FAU_SAA)

+Application notes

-This family defines requirements for automated means that analyse system activity and audit data looking for possible or real security violations.
-This analysis may work in support of intrusion detection, or automatic response to an imminent security violation.
+- This family defines requirements for automated means that analyse system activity and audit data looking for possible or real security violations.
+This analysis may work in support of intrusion detection, or automatic response to a potential security violation.

-The action to be performed by the TSF on detection of a possible imminent or potential violation is defined in Security audit automatic response (FAU ARP) components.
+- The action to be performed by the TSF on detection of a potential violation is defined in Security audit automatic response (FAU_ARP) components.

-For real-time analysis, audit data could be transformed into a useful format for automated treatment, but into a different useful format for delivery to authorised users for review.
+- For real-time analysis, audit data could be transformed into a useful format for automated treatment, but into a different useful format for delivery to authorised users for review.

 FAU_SAA.1 Potential violation analysis

+User application notes

-This component is used to specify the set of auditable events whose occurrence or accumulated occurrence held to indicate a potential violation of the TSP, and any rules to be used to perform the violation analysis.
+This component is used to specify the set of auditable events whose occurrence or accumulated occurrence held to indicate a potential violation of the enforcement of the SFRs, and any rules to be used to perform the violation analysis.

+September 2006 Version 3.1 Page 187 of 314

+Operations

+Assignment: